You can be a “National Member” of UNICO, and support our goals … even if there is no UNICO National Chapter in your area!

 What does UNICO do?

-UNICO grants scholarships, promotes Italian study chairs, observes Columbus Day with appropriate activities, supports programs aiding underprivileged and handicapped children, community and civic activities, mental health, cancer and Cooley’s anemia research.
+UNICO grants scholarships, promotes Italian study chairs, observes Columbus Day with appropriate activities, supports programs aiding underprivileged and special needs children, community and civic activities, mental health, cancer and Cooley’s anemia research.
 It also promotes good fellowship among members.

 You can!
 If you are of Italian lineage or married to an Italian American, as long as you remain of good character and reputation.
 National Membership is available ONLY if you do not have a local Chapter near where you live.